 In performing this role, Articles 201 and 203 of the Constitution should guide the county assembly.
 They relate to principles of public finance, and equitable share and other finance laws respectively.

-Role of the county assembly in Kenya to approve the borrowing by the county government
+Role of the County Assembly to approve the borrowing by the county government

 A county government should only borrow funds with the county assembly approval.
 These loans include those borrowed from financial institutions like commercial banks.
 The county government can only borrow if the national government guarantees the loan.